DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

         data stream.
     :run state:     0 means halted, 1 means fetching data
     :overrun:       1 means halted due to driver buffer overflow

+K
+    Returns the configured number of FA samples configured to be captured.
+    Determines the maximum legal FA id that can be requested.

 I
     Returns a list of all currently connected clients, one client per line.